Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

 # Relace NA values for Age with the mean
 titanic_clean$Age[is.na(titanic_clean$Age)] <- mean(titanic_clean$Age,na.rm = TRUE)
 ```
 * Cabin#:There are a couple of records where the Cabin# is not populated.
-Let's replace those records with "None"
+Let's replace those records with "None".
 ```{r}
 # Replace Cabin# with None for NA records
 titanic_clean$Cabin[is.na(titanic_clean$Cabin)] <- "None"